Otros Ejercicios

 And some guy'd laugh and I'd bust his head,

-I grew up and I grew up mean,
+I grew up quick and I grew up mean,

 My fist got hard and my wits got keen,

-I roamed from to town to hide my shame.
+I roamed from town to town to hide my shame.

-But I me a vow to the moon and stars,
+But I made me a vow to the moon and stars,

 I'd search the honky-tonks and bars,

-And kill that man gave me name.
+And kill that man that me that awful name.

 Well, it was Gatlinburg in mid-July,

-and i'd just hit and my throat was dry,
+and i'd just hit town and my throat was dry,

 thought I'd stop and have myself a brew.